bitty

 Syntax coloring

 bitty tries to be as flexible as possible in enabling you to decide what parts of your syntax should be highlighted and how. bitty.rules contains a dictionary of regular expressions associated with syntax categories.
-Whenever a match for a rule is found, it is surrounded in a <span> element with a class set to the name bitty-yourCategoryName.
-For example, given the following rules:
+Whenever a match for a rule is found, a CSS custom highlight is applied with the same name as the rule.
+For example, below is the CSS and JS required to make a highlight for numbers.

 bitty.rules = {